zirc31/ZircDevPortfolio/README.md

 ## Attributes and Resources
 Fonts used are from [fonts.google.com](https://fonts.google.com/)
+  1. Sora
-  1. Montserrat
+  2. Montserrat
-  2. Titillium Web
+  3. Titillium Web

 Images used are downloaded from [Pexels](https://www.pexels.com/):
   1. [two-paintbrushes-on-multicolored-abstract-painting-1061779](https://www.pexels.com/photo/two-paintbrushes-on-multicolored-abstract-painting-1061779)